The income tax return and tax refunds get most of the attention when it comes to tax-related discussions.

 To bottom line it for you:

 No one who is an employee ever takes home 100% of what they earn.

 There is almost always some sort of payroll deductions that reduce your take-home pay.

 You need to be aware of this and understand how paycheck calculations work so that when you see your actual paycheck or the direct deposit at your financial institution, you know why it’s that amount.

-You’ll be better able to manage and budget your money when you can more accurately predict what you’ll be bringing in.
+You’ll be better at managing and budgeting money when you can more accurately predict what you’ll be bringing in.

 And, you won’t be as disappointed because you’ll have this knowledge and won’t be expecting something that never was going to happen!